William à Court-Holmes, 2nd Baron Heytesbury: Career

 Born William Henry Ashe à Court, Lord Heytesbury was the only son of William à Court, 1st Baron Heytesbury, and Maria Rebecca Bouverie.
 In 1828 he went up to St John's College, Cambridge.
 He was elected to the House of Commons for the Isle of Wight in 1837, a seat he held until 1847.
 In 1860 he succeeded his father as second Baron Heytesbury and entered the House of Lords.

 Family

-Lord Heytesbury married Elizabeth Holmes, daughter of Sir Leonard Thomas Worsley Holmes, 9th Baronet Worsley, in 1833.
-He assumed by Royal licence the additional surname of Holmes after that of à Court at the same time.
-In 1860 he changed the family name, by Royal Licence, from à Court-Holmes to Holmes-à Court.
+Lord Heytesbury married Elizabeth Holmes, daughter of Sir Leonard Worsley-Holmes, 9th Baronet, in 1833.
+He assumed by royal licence the additional surname of Holmes after that of à Court at the same time.
+In 1860 he changed the family name, by royal licence, from à Court-Holmes to Holmes-à Court.
 A daughter, Emily, married Edward O'Brien, 14th Baron Inchiquin.
-Lord Heytesbury died in April 1891, aged 81, and was succeeded by his grandson, William Holmes à Court.
+Lord Heytesbury died in April 1891, aged 81, and was succeeded by his grandson, William Frederick Holmes à Court, whose father William Leonard Holmes à Court had predeceased the 2nd Baron.